 So really, I don’t see anything stopping you from trying and making this one of your favorite summer drinks!

-IF YOU WANT MORE TRADITIONAL GERMAN RECIPES, THEN YOU WILL LOVE THESE POSTS!
+IF YOU WANT MORE TRADITIONAL GERMAN DESSERTS, THEN YOU WILL LOVE THESE POSTS!

 - Ice cream – as shown in the image above, I used vanilla ice cream for this eiskaffee recipe.